 In addition to liabilities, both the government-wide statement of net position and the governmental fund financial statements report a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-For the District, deferred inflows of resources include property taxes, payments in lieu of taxes and unavailable revenue.
-Property taxes and payments in lieu of taxes represent amounts for which there is an enforceable legal claim as of June 30, 2022, but which were levied to finance fiscal year 2023 operations.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources include property taxes and unavailable revenue.
+Property taxes represent amounts for which there is an enforceable legal claim as of June 30, 2023, but which were levied to finance fiscal year 2024 operations.
 These amounts have been recorded as a deferred inflow of resources on both the government-wide statement of net position and the governmental fund financial statements.
 Unavailable revenue is reported only on the governmental funds balance sheet, and represents receivables which will not be collected within the available period.
-For the District, unavailable revenue includes, but is not limited to, delinquent property taxes and intergovernmental grants.
+Unavailable revenue includes, but is not limited to, delinquent property taxes and intergovernmental grants.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.

-For the District, see Notes 13 and 14 for deferred inflows of resources related to the District's net pension liability and net OPEB liability/asset, respectively.
-This deferred inflow of resources is only reported on the government-wide statement of net position.
+See Notes 13 and 14 for deferred inflows of resources related to net pension liability/asset and net OPEB liability/asset, respectively.
+These deferred inflows of resources are only reported on the government-wide statement of net position.